Category Archives: Russian Royals

 Alexander and Minnie had six children:

 Minnie was a popular member of the Russian Imperial Family.
-She rarely mingled in politics, but instead devoted herself to her family, charities, and social activities.
+She rarely mingled in politics, instead devoting herself to her family, charities, and social activities.
 Among the charities she worked with were the Russian Red Cross and several educational institutions, including the famous Smolny Institute for Noble Maidens.
 Like her sister Alexandra, Princess of Wales, Minnie was anti-German because of the annexation of the previously Danish-owned Schleswig-Holstein duchies to Prussia in 1864.
 In the early years of their marriage, Minnie and Alexander settled into the huge Anichkov Palace on St. Petersburg’s main street, Nevsky Prospekt.
-The couple traveled around the Russian Empire and also regularly attended family get-togethers in Denmark.
+The couple traveled around the Russian Empire and regularly attended family get-togethers in Denmark.

 On March 13, 1881, Alexander’s father, Alexander II, was assassinated in St. Petersburg, a victim of a bombing by the underground organization, Narodnaya Volya (People’s Will), and Alexander succeeded to the Russian throne.
 Security was tightened and Minnie and Alexander had to move out of St. Petersburg to Gatchina Palace, 28 miles away from St. Petersburg, which provided greater protection.
 Alexander and Minnie’s traditional coronation in the Kremlin in Moscow was held in strict security because a dangerous conspiracy had been discovered.

-The Imperial Family was always heavily guarded, but Minnie often went to St. Petersburg to participate in and organize balls, receptions, and other things that she had enjoyed doing as a Grand Duchess.
+The Imperial Family was always heavily guarded, but Minnie often went to St. Petersburg to participate in and organize balls, receptions, and other things she had enjoyed doing as a Grand Duchess.
 Minnie supported Alexander in his extreme conservative ideas.
 She sought to encourage foreign policy that favored Denmark and not Germany.
 In addition, she tried to get Russia to develop relations with the United Kingdom, two countries that traditionally were not allied.

 Family Get-Together at Fredensborg Palace in Denmark, 1889. (l-r): Top row: King Haakon VII of Norway; Emperor Nicholas II of Russia; Prince Nicholas of Greece and Denmark; Grand Duke Michael Alexandrovich of Russia; Princess Victoria of the United Kingdom; King Christian X of Denmark; King Frederik VIII of Denmark; Queen Louise of Denmark; King Constantine I of Greece; Grand Duke Paul Alexandrovich of Russia; Prince George of Greece and Denmark; Queen Alexandra of the United Kingdom; Emperor Alexander III of Russia; Princess Maria of Greece and Denmark; Grand Duchess Xenia Alexandrovna of Russia; King Christian IX of Denmark; Prince Harald of Denmark; Queen Maud of Norway; Middle row sitting: Prince Andrew of Greece; Empress Maria Feodorovna of Russia; Grand Duchess Olga Alexandrovna of Russia; Queen Louise of Denmark; King George I of Greece; Princess Alexandra of Greece; On their knees on the grass: Princess Thyra of Denmark and Princess Ingeborg of Denmark; Photo Credit – Wikipedia

 In 1894, Alexander became ill with nephritis, a kidney disease.
 Later that year, Alexander was on his way to the Greek isle of Corfu where he hoped to recuperate at Mon Repos, the villa of Minnie’s sister-in-law, Queen Olga of Greece.
 However, when Alexander reached Crimea, he was too ill to continue traveling and stayed at Livadia Palace, his home in Crimea.
-It was soon obvious that Alexander would not survive and various relatives came to the Crimea including Princess Alix of Hesse and by Rhine, who was the fiancée of Alexander’s eldest son Nicholas.
+It was soon obvious that Alexander would not survive and various relatives came to the Crimea including Princess Alix of Hesse and by Rhine, the fiancée of Alexander’s eldest son Nicholas.
 Insisting on receiving Princess Alix in his full dress uniform, Alexander gave her his blessing on October 21, 1894.
-Thereafter, Alexander’s condition rapidly deteriorated and he died on November 1, 1894, at the age of 49.
-His son Nicholas became the last Emperor of Russia and married Princess Alix (Alexandra Feodorovna) on Minnie’s 47th birthday, November 26, 1894, just eight days after Emperor Alexander III was buried at the Peter and Paul Cathedral at the Fortress of Peter and Paul in St. Petersburg.
+Alexander’s condition rapidly deteriorated and he died on November 1, 1894, at the age of 49.
+His son Nicholas became the last Emperor of Russia.
+He married Princess Alix (Alexandra Feodorovna) on Minnie’s 47th birthday, November 26, 1894, just eight days after Emperor Alexander III was buried at the Peter and Paul Cathedral at the Fortress of Peter and Paul in St. Petersburg.

 Minnie’s political views changed as discontent and revolutionary events increased in Russia.
-She thought that some of the autocratic political power should be transferred to a more democratic, representative government and that Russia should look more to the West.
-However, Nicholas II retained his absolute power and eventually, Minnie’s role as a political adviser to her son disappeared, and Nicholas instead leaned more on his wife.
+She thought that some autocratic political power should be transferred to a more democratic, representative government and that Russia should look more to the West.
+However, Nicholas II retained his absolute power and eventually, Minnie’s role as a political adviser to her son disappeared, and Nicholas leaned more on his wife.

 When the Russian Revolution broke out during World War I in 1917, Minnie was in Kyiv (now in Ukraine).
 After Nicholas abdicated, she saw him one last time, and after some reflection, she went to the Crimea where members of the Imperial Family had several summer homes.
 Here she witnessed the October Revolution later that year, and then in 1918 came the news of the murder of her son and his family, which she did not believe.
 Being in Crimea became precarious due to food shortages, visits to the home by the Bolshevik officials, and the threat of being murdered by the Bolsheviks.